Review: Mike Ditka Championship Series President

 • Mike Ditka is not the only football personality that has a cigar made for them.
 Christian Adolph “Sonny” Jurgensen has a line for sale at Old Virginia Tobacco Company.
 Other professional to have cigars include baseball legend Luis Tiant (El Tiante) and Chicago Bulls star Dennis Rodman (WB Cigars).

-• This was a surprisingly dry profile and I drank quite a bit of water while smoking it, a lot more then I expected to.
+• This was a surprisingly dry profile and I drank quite a bit of water while smoking it, a lot more than I expected to.

 • The draw was fine, but I had to touch up the burn a few times during the smoke.

-The Bottom Line: Time has not been good to this cigar and while there is one Graycliff blend does VERY well with age (the Espresso Series), this blend (whatever it may be) falls FAR short of that distinction.
-After smoking this, I honestly got exactly what I expected from a ten year-old Graycliff cigar: boring, mild, bitter mush.
-There was some creaminess in the Second and Final Thirds, but it did not even come close to saving this cigar and the bitterness was always present.
+Time has not been good to this cigar and while there is one Graycliff blend does very well with age, this blend falls far short of that distinction.
+After smoking this, I honestly got exactly what I expected from a 10-year-old Graycliff cigar: boring, mild, bitter mush.
+There was some creaminess in the second and final Thirds, but it did not even come close to saving this cigar and the bitterness was always present.
 The band is cool, but that is really the only reason to have this cigar and not a very good one at that.
 If you ever see any for sale, make sure your money runs the other way.